FairwindsOps/reckoner/docs/README.md

   --help            Show this message and exit.

 Commands:
-  plot     Install charts with given arguments as listed in yaml file... version  Takes no arguments, outputs version info
+  plot     Install charts with given arguments as listed in yaml file argument template Output the template of the chart or charts as they would be installed or upgraded version  Takes no arguments, outputs version info
 ```